Pain and suffering: Workers compensation

 Under the NSW workers compensation framework, among other criteria a worker must be found to have experienced a minimum 15 % whole person impairment, as assessed by an approved specialist.
 The NSW impairment guidelines adopt modified versions of the AMA Guides (especially AMA5) for rating permanent impairment in workers compensation claims.
 The statutory workers compensation scheme generally does not grant compensation for non-economic loss, except in restricted categories (such as exempt workers) or through work injury damages.

 United Kingdom

 In England and Wales, pain and suffering is compensated under the head of general damages, alongside “loss of amenity.”
 The leading reference is the Judicial College Guidelines (JCG), published in successive editions, which provide bracket figures for a wide range of injuries.
 The JCG tables list guideline ranges for injuries by category (orthopaedic, head, psychiatric, sensory, scarring, etc.), factoring severity and long-term impact.
 Loss of amenity — the diminished ability to engage in ordinary pursuits and pleasures — is closely linked with pain and suffering and is typically assessed together.

 Courts often adopt these brackets as starting points, but retain discretion to adjust based on particular facts.
-The Court of Appeal plays an role in reviewing and harmonising awards to help ensure consistency across England and Wales.
+The Court of Appeal plays a role in reviewing and harmonising awards to help ensure consistency across England and Wales.

 Scotland and Northern Ireland maintain their own assessment practices, though English JCG figures often provide persuasive guidance.